 This summer school is limited to

 65 participants (extended to 75).
-Final invitations (early March 2019) will be based on number of selection criteria including: (a) registration date, (b) distance to the venue (from your work place), (c) academic status (your citations record based on Google Scholar), and (d) contributions to the Open Source software developments (mailing lists, R packages and similar).
+Final invitations were based on number of selection criteria including: (a) registration date, (b) distance to the venue (from your work place), (c) academic status (your citations record based on Google Scholar), and (d) contributions to the Open Source software developments (mailing lists, R packages and similar).
 Number of received applications on 15th of February 2019: 124.
-We are currently processing all applications and preparing the rankings.

 - R-sig-geo (R Special Interest Group on using Geographical data and Mapping),

 - PhD and post-docs in the field of applied environmental and spatial sciences,

 - Edzer Pebesma: Analyzing large amounts of Earth Observation data with R and openEO

 - Roger Bivand: Not just R-spatial: sustaining open source geospatial software stacks / Data, data everywhere, nor any drop to analyse (without making brave assumptions about how the data represent underlying processes)